San Mateo, CA Neighborhoods

 EXCELLENT EDUCATION: Schools in the San Mateo Foster City School District and the San Mateo Union High School District are designated to serve families living in San Mateo.
 Additionally, the city also caters to the College of San Mateo, a community college that serves San Mateo and the local school districts.
 Families with young schoolchildren will undoubtedly have a decent option of top-rated schools from which to choose for their children’s educational requirements in the future.

 PRIME LOCATION: San Mateo’s unique cityscape and general structure are complemented by a bikeways network that links the city’s significant locations to one another.
-San Mateo’s Bicycle Master Plan, which was authorized in 2011, set biking goals, identified loopholes in the existing bikeway scheme and developed a shortlist of infrastructure development projects.
+San Mateo’s Bicycle Master Plan, which was authorized in 2011, set biking goals, identified loopholes in the existing bikeway scheme, and developed a shortlist of infrastructure development projects.
 Aside from the bikeways, San Mateo’s prime location provides easy access to three major airports.
-The closest of which is San Francisco International Airport, which is just a few miles away to the north.
-The San Jose Mineta International Airport and Oakland International Airport are both within a half-hour drive of San Mateo, as is San Francisco International Airport.
+The closest is San Francisco International Airport, which is just a few miles away to the north.
+The San Jose Mineta International Airport and Oakland International Airport are within a half-hour drive of San Mateo, as is San Francisco International Airport.
 Meanwhile, San Carlos Airport is located around six miles south of the city of San Mateo.

 San Mateo Real Estate Information

 10 Real Estate Facts About San Mateo, CA

 - Beautiful homes in San Mateo can be purchased for a price ranging from $600,000 to $15 million, depending on the location.